 - Why should *company name* choose you?
 Sneak in those values you have in common with the organization.
 Think about what you are passionate about, what motivates you, and what your skills - coding and non-coding - are.

-Prepare the answers in bullet point form to expand upon in a natural and authentic way during the interview.
+Prepare the answers in bullet point form to expand upon naturally and authentically during the interview.
 Test out your answers with the following 10 questions for cultural interview practice:

 - What do you look for in a company?